The Cross is a Positive Sign

 “For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord” Romans 8: 38-39

-Minus Jesus Christ= Eternal Separation Plus Jesus Christ = Eternal Connection
+Minus Jesus Christ= Eternal Separation Plus Jesus Christ = Eternal Life

 You can’t say you love God and neglect mankind.
 And you can’t say you love mankind without loving God.
 We can only stay connected with God and with others through what Christ Jesus accomplished on the Cross.
 Then our life and the lives of others in whom we contact will be positive instead of negative.